AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

 `Aliased` Parameters
 ----------------------

-* To ensure a subprogram parameter is always referenceable through an access value, define it as :ada:`aliased`
+* To ensure a subprogram parameter always has a valid memory address, define it as :ada:`aliased`

+   * Ensures :ada:`'Access` and :ada:`'Address` are valid for the parameter

 .. code:: Ada